Skip to main content

 To learn more about this feature, visit our Help Center guide.

-You can swap or bridge tokens quickly using the Swap tab of your wallet.
+You can swap or bridge tokens quickly using OpenSea.
+There are three places where you can initiate swaps:

 To get started with swapping, you’ll need some existing funds in your connected wallet.
 For more information about how to add funds, visit our Help Center guide.